-Note that since EOBI is sent out from the Matching Engine EOBI failover will always happen when the Matching Engine fails over.
+Since EOBI is sent out from the Matching Engine, EOBI failover will always happen when the Matching Engine fails over.
 A change of source IP of the affected multicast streams will happen as the secondary takes over.
-The App/SeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field App/SeqResetIndicator is set to indicate the failover.
+Information about the impact on EOBI is provided in chapter 3.8.2.